 11 Web Design Trends to Watch for in 2018

 2018 is here!
 And with the new year comes new digital trends, such as the ever-changing web design industry.
-I’m sure if you took a moment to think back through the last few months and your experience with websites, you would probably be able to think of a handful that stuck out to you based on their user-friendly interface and intriguing layout.
+I’m sure if you took a moment to think back through the last few months and your experience with websites, you would probably be able to think of a handful that stuck out to you based on their user-friendly interface and intriguing layout. - as a responsive website design company, we think a lot about factors.
 The same goes for the websites you visited that were a terrible user experience - they stick with you and leave a negative connotation with the brand.

 In today's vast and saturated world wide web, an amazing user experience and creative web design aren't unique, they’re expected.
-Therefore, we took the time to highlight these trends we think will make a major impact in the web design world this year.
+Therefore, our Iowa web designers want to take the time to highlight these UX design trends we think will make a major impact in the web design world this year.

 1. Designs Containing Gradients